B.A. - University of California at Berkeley

 More recently, I have begun to conduct research into the area of gerotechnology and computerized cognitive enhancement programs for older adults.
 In 2009, my students and I opened a computer lab for older adults called The Brain Emporium (thebrainemporium.com).
 Through our lab, we are researching the efficacy of several new computerized cognitive enhancement programs.
 We are also assessing the practicality of using computerized programs to evaluate and potentially improve driving skills among older adults.
 Lastly, we are interested in the idea of flow as it pertains to older adults and computers.

-I am not planning to accept a new graduate student during the upcoming academic year
+I am planning to accept a new graduate student for the 2014-15 academic year